 - scaling down to 150 dpi (final size around 700 x 700 pixels),

 Concert Photos — New

 In most concert venues (i.e., with most organizers), taking photos during performances is strictly forbidden.
 Where this is the case, I (or a family member) may try taking shots during the applause only, or before the performance starts.
 This is typically done using an Apple iPhone (models 5s, 6, 6 plus, 6s, 7 plus, X).
 I strictly avoid using flashes, and with the bad lighting in most concert venues, such iPhone shots are very modest quality (unless it’s a concert at daylight).
 With such photos, I will only display small images.

 Occasionally (where I know I will not run into trouble), I carry along my “real” camera, i.e., a Nikon D810 (2016 – 2017) or a Nikon D850 (starting January 2018).
 Especially the latter offers much higher quality in poor lighting conditions.
+The cameras permit taking pictures with very little noise, or no shutter noise at all.
 I can sometimes also shoot during a performance (mostly just the encore), even series of shots.
 Again, I never use a flash in concerts.
 Very rarely I used a tripod.
 The lenses I use are one of the following:

 - Nikon AF-S Nikkor 70-200mm f/2.8G ED VR II

 - Nikon AF-S Nikkor 16-35mm f/4G ED IF VR (rarely, exceptions only)